ShiftLeftSecurity/llvm2cpg/README.md

 # llvm2cpg

 This project is intended to produce the code property graph out of a LLVM Bitcode files.
+Various design considerations are collected [here](design_considerations.md)

 ## Build